-Attention is given to developing educators who can function as caring, committed, culturally responsive administrators and provide a creative approach to educational problems as well as demonstrate proper delegation of authority and responsibility within a democratic society.
+Attention is given to developing educators who can provide a creative approach to educational problems as well as demonstrate proper delegation of authority and responsibility within a democratic society.

-Further emphasis is placed on the development of competent professional educators who have a fundamental understanding of educational theory, educational research, educational philosophy and contemporary educational techniques and methods.
+Further emphasis is placed on the development of professional educators who have a fundamental understanding of educational theory, educational research, educational philosophy and contemporary educational techniques and methods.
 Emphasis is placed on helping the student learn how to integrate these elements into a sound educational program.
 Effective leadership cannot be exercised without a thorough understanding of basic educational principles and knowledge of current educational trends.